SpheITguru/LINUX/book/file-6-Shell-Scripts.md

 You can use set -x near the beginning of the script to display each command that is executed or launch your scripts using.\
 $ bash -x myscript

+#### Understanding shell variables
+Variable names within shell scripts are case sensitive and can be defined in the following manner:\
+NAME=value

+The first part of a variable is the variable name, and the second part is the value set for that name.
+Make sure that the NAME and value touch the qual sign, without any spaces.

+Variables can also contain the output of a command or command sequence.